-Read about associate's and bachelor's degree programs in nursing and training in hospice care.
-See what courses are offered and learn about career options in hospice nursing.
+Read about associate's and bachelor's degree programs in nursing with training in hospice care.
+See what courses are offered, and learn about career options in hospice nursing.

 Hospice care, or palliative care, is a field of healthcare that focuses on the reduction of symptoms and suffering for terminally ill patients.
 There are a few specific hospice care degrees, but most hospice nurses simply earn a 2-year associate's or 4-year bachelor's degree in nursing.
 Nurses must pass a licensing exam and meet other requirements in order to practice.

-In both types of nursing programs, students complete general education courses as well as nursing courses such as human development, microbiology and anatomy.
-There are extensive clinical requirements which give the student nurses practice at area healthcare facilities.
+In both types of nursing programs, students complete general education courses, as well as nursing courses such as human development, microbiology and anatomy.
+There are extensive clinical requirements that give the student nurses practice at area healthcare facilities.
 Working with end-of-life patients is often part of this experience.